-Based at the Carleton School of Social Work, the mission of The Centre for Studies on Poverty and Social Citizenship (CSPSC) is to generate critical and innovative knowledge about poverty and social citizenship that can be used to inform both social work policy and practice in schools of social work and in our communities.
+The mission of the Centre for Studies on Poverty and Social Citizenship (CSPSC) is to support the Carleton School of Social Work to generate critical and innovative knowledge about inequality and social exclusion that can be used to inform social work education, policy and practice.

-The overall goal of the Centre is to conduct and support high quality research and knowledge mobilization on both policy and practice related to poverty, and social citizenship.
+The overall goal of CSPSC is to conduct and support high quality research and knowledge mobilization on both policy and practice related to poverty, and social citizenship.